April 2028 · Exact Dates To Be Announced

 Two days for deeper exploration: extended coastal hikes, visits to lesser-known sites, local cultural immersion, and dedicated stargazing sessions under Easter Island's extraordinary dark skies.
 These are the days to go slow, go deep, and let the island do its work.

-A final morning to breathe in the island before your flight departs April 30 at 4 PM.
-Return to Santiago — changed.
+A final morning to breathe in the island before our afternoon flight back to Santiago.
+Return to Chile — changed.
 The Moai will watch you leave the same way they've watched everything for eight centuries.

 Double Occupancy · Couples Buy 2

-One-time add-on · Pay direct & save on fees
+Per person · Invoiced directly & save on fees

 · You arrange travel to Santiago — we handle everything from there.
 Questions?